handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-language-change-example.md

 ---
-title: 'Vue 2: Language change example'
+title: 'Language change with Vue 2'
-metaTitle: 'Vue 2: Language change example - Guide - Handsontable Documentation'
+metaTitle: 'Language change with Vue 2 - Guide - Handsontable Documentation'
 permalink: /next/vue-language-change-example
 canonicalUrl: /vue-language-change-example
 ---

-# Vue 2: Language change example
+# Language change with Vue 2

 The following example implements the `@handsontable/vue` component with the option to change the Context Menu language configured.
 Select a language from the selector above the table and open the Context Menu to see the result.